Abhishek-Prasad1/Kubernetes_N/README.md

 # Nodes
 A Kubernetes node is nothing but a physical machine or a virtual machine with Kubernetes components installed on top of it and connected to form a Kubernetes cluster.

+# Pod
+In Kubernetes, a Pod acts as a logical wrapper around one or more containers, serving as the smallest unit of deployment.

+In Docker, containers are often run using various command-line arguments (e.g., docker run -d -p...).
+The Pod wrapper replaces these manual commands with a declarative YAML file.
+This standardization allows DevOps engineers to:
+• Store specifications in git repositories for better version control.
+• Define all container requirements—such as image names, ports, and volume mounts—in a single, readable document.
+• Make managing thousands of containers in production easier by having a clear "definition of how to run a container"

+  minikube start --memory=2048 --driver=hyperkit
+  kubectl config get-clusters
+  kibectl config view
+  kubectl get pods -o wide
+  kubectl create -f pod.yml
+  minikube ssh  or, cluster_IP_address ssh curl IP_address kubectl logs nginx kubectl describe pod nginx